 Every story is essentially an argument that relates directly to the dilemma.
 Remember that a dilemma is a combination of a powerful desire wedded to a false belief.

 Exploring the opposing argument does not imply some formulaic relationship to structure.
 In fact, it is not even about story.
-It is a valuable tool in developing a more specific relationship to our theme, whether we are writing a poem, essay, memoir, or theater piece.
+This is a valuable tool in developing a more specific relationship to our theme.
+It applies whether we are writing a poem, essay, memoir, or theater piece.

 The opposing argument is important because it gives the reader a visceral understanding of the dilemma.
 This understanding is vital, because without it, the reader will not understand specifically what is at stake.

-Every plot point is built upon the previous plot point.
+Every plot point builds upon the previous plot point.
 Without a clear sense of the opposing argument, the tension (or reluctance) surrounding the protagonist’s decision at the end of Act One may not be clear.

 Whether we are writing a richly nuanced human drama or straight-ahead genre fiction, the principle of opposing argument still holds true.
 Do not fret that you might not have an opposing argument in your story.
 You do!
-It is not a matter of getting this right – it is a matter of developing the most specific relationship to it so that what you are saying rings like a bell.
-The opposing argument is not something to be figured out.
+It is not a matter of getting this right.
+Rather, it is a matter of developing the most specific relationship to it so that what you are saying rings like a bell.
+The opposing argument is not something to figure out.
 There is a rigor to this work, but it is not strictly a left-brain rigor.